Vuizur/ebook_dictionary_creator/README.md

 # Ebook dictionary creator

-This project has two goals:
+This repo does two things:
-1. The first is to create a performant database containing words and their definitions, including all inflections and proper linkages between them.
-This allows you to get the definition of a word regardless of the word's case/tense.
-I will soon add an example explaining how you can use this as a fast dictionary with only one SQL query.
+1. The first is creating a performant database containing words and their definitions, including all inflections and proper linkages, using English Wiktionary data (and for Russian OpenRussian as well).
 2. Based on this data, it creates high-quality dictionaries compatible with recent ebook readers.
 It uses an algorithm to fix bugs in the Kindle lookup engine for this that prevent inflections from being found - even official dictionaries suffer from it.
-Look in the releases section for already available dictionaries.
+So far I have only created a Spanish dictionary for Kindle and a Russian Stardict dictionary (and some other untested languages).

-3. I will soon release the dictionaries as a Tabfile so that you can convert it to other formats as well
+If you want another language or format, you can open an issue and I will take a look if I have time.

 Contributions and feedback about words that are not displayed correctly or unhelpful definitions (I tried to remove them all/link them to parent definitions) are always welcome.
 Additionally, you can tell me if the dictionary for your language is missing essential information.